-Life in mission can present significant physical challenges.
-It is thus important that the student is aware of the need not only to take care of her own physical health but to develop the physical stamina necessary for work in mission.
+It is important that the religious sister is aware of the need not only to take care of her own physical health but to develop the physical stamina necessary for work required in mission.

 In order to encourage habits that promote good physical health, the College provides balanced meals, and recreational facilities with a swimming pool, weight room, gym, tennis courts, and outdoor sports fields.
 Intramural activities are also offered.
-Students are expected to avail themselves of these facilities and activities according to their own interests and abilities.
+Women religious are expected to avail themselves of these facilities and activities according to their own interests and abilities.
 The Program also provides a regular series of formation topics related to a healthy lifestyle.

-The student demonstrates her commitment to good physical health by her choice of regular exercise, maintenance of an appropriate weight, healthy eating habits, and regular medical and dental care.
+The religious sister demonstrates her commitment to good physical health by her choice of regular exercise, maintenance of an appropriate weight, healthy eating habits, and regular medical and dental care.